pycom/pycom-micropython-sigfox/docs/pycom_esp32/getstarted.rst

     Until further notice, :ref:`firmware upgrade<firmware_upgrade>` is required.

 After you’re done with the upgrade, you can :ref:`use Pymakr <pymakr>` to upload and run programs in your device.
-Go to this section to learn how.

-.. #todo: add link to Ralf's section
+.. #todo: add link to Ralph's section.
+Add this tekst "Go to :ref:`this section <pymakr>` to learn how." behind the tekst above

 .. note::